-This article highlights the difference between the two types of corporate restructuring; merger and acquisitions, which are the most known of corporate restructuring and demerger, which is also another type of corporate restructuring.
+This article highlights the difference between the two types of corporate restructuring; merger and acquisitions, with demerger, which is also another type of restructuring.

 Mergers vs. Acquisitions